slowernews/wisdom-tldr/chapters/chapter_appendix.md

 <!--
 - Divide up your life.
 Spend 33% of your time around people lower than you, you can mentor them.
 Spend 33% of your time with people that are on your level – your friends and peers.
 Spend 33% of your time with people that are 10-20 years ahead of you.
 Those are your mentors.”
 - the way of man is the way of the gang
-> *"People come, people go – they’ll drift in and out of your life, almost like characters in a favorite book.
-When you finally close the cover, the characters have told their story and you start up again with another book, complete with new characters and adventures.
-Then you find yourself focusing on the new ones, not the ones from the past."
--- Nicholas Sparks*
 > *"Cultivate 12 people who love you, because they are worth more than 12 million people who like you."
 -- Kevin Kelly*
 -->